 6. Japanese Chin

-Highlights: Intelligent, Independent, Loving
+Highlights: Smart, Independent, Loving

 Some owners describe them as “cat-like” dogs for this very reason.
 Even so, the Chins will still love and appreciate all human interactions.
 Always cheerful and bright, they’re the type of lap dogs that’ll be up for anything you want to do!